-Chelsea Qingyan Wang has served as our chief financial officer since 2016.
+Chelsea Qingyan Wang had served as our chief financial officer since 2016 and resigned from her role in December 2018 due to personal reasons.
 Ms. Wang has five years of experience in education industry and 15 years of experience in information technology industry.
 Prior to joining us, Ms. Wang served as the chief financial officer in Global Education & Technology Co. from 2014 to 2016, and the chief financial officer and board director in Wolters Kluwer Great China from 2012 to 2014.
 She also had worked with IBM Great China Group from 1998 to 2012, serving as chief financial officer in IBM China Research Lab and financial controller in IBM Greater China Group Global Business Service Team from 2007 to 2012.
 Ms. Wang received a Bachelor of Arts degree from Jiangxi University of Finance and Economics in 1995.
 She is the certified member of Chartered Global Management Accountant and the fellow member of Chartered Institute of Management Accountant.

 Sally Xue Yuan has served as our senior vice president of academics since October 2007.
 Ms. Yuan has 16 years of experience in education industry.
-She is also the secretary-general of the English Education Research Branch of the Beijing Education Institute and leads several research groups in connection with China's 12th five-year national subject research.
+She is also the director of the English Education Research Branch of the Beijing Education Institute and leads several research groups in connection with China's 12th five-year national subject research.
 Ms. Yuan currently participates in a project led by China National Institute of Standardization and China Quality Certification Center to establish the industry standard of subject English education.
 Prior to joining us, Ms. Yuan worked as a student teacher in several public elementary schools in New York from 2004 to 2006.
 Ms. Yuan served as an English teacher in Qingdao No. 1 Railway Middle School from 1996 to 1999.
-Ms. Yuan received a Master's degree in Elementary Education from Hofstra University in 2006 and a Bachelor's degree in English from Shandong University in 2000.
+Ms. Yuan received a master's degree in Elementary Education from Hofstra University in 2006 and a bachelor's degree in English from Shandong University in 2000.